Demetrius727/cafe-menu/README.md

 # cafe-menu

-NOTE: Learn CSS by Building a Cafe Menu.
+Title: Learn CSS by Building a Cafe Menu.

-In this course, you'll learn CSS by designing a menu page for a cafe webpage
+Description: In this course, you'll learn CSS by designing a menu page for a cafe webpage.

+NOTE: Project developed on the freeCodeCamp platform